What is a residential?

 Steps to Doing your Residential Section.

-- Find an initial idea from our lists (below) or from the Official DofE Residential Ideas List.
+- Find an initial idea from our lists (below) or from the Official DofE Residential Ideas ListLink opens in a new window.

-- Contact us, specifically your DofE Leader who manages your eDofE approvals (likely to be the Vice-President) and ask them to check it is valid.
+- Contact usLink opens in a new window, specifically your DofE Leader who manages your eDofE approvals (likely to be the Vice-President) and ask them to check it is valid.

-- Do your residential and ask one of the people running the Residential Activity to fill out an Assessors Report (if they have not filled one out before show them this information).
+- Do your residential and ask one of the people running the Residential Activity to fill out an Assessors Report (if they have not filled one out before show them this informationLink opens in a new window).

-For more ideas, see the Official DofE Residential Ideas List.
+Check out a range of current opportunities here, or for more ideas see the Official DofE Residential Ideas List.
 Below, we have put together a few of our favourites:

 - Assist at a summer camp for children, e.g with Brownies.